-Temporary Restraining Orders issued in 2020 include many orders against criminal proceeds, etc. obtained through theft, gambling, violation of the Immigration Control Act, and violation of the Amusement Business Act.
-Orders were also issued for monetary claims making use of the Act on Punishment of Organized Crimes, under which monetary claims are subject to confiscation.
+Temporary Restraining Orders issued in 2021 were for monetary claims making use of the Act on Punishment of Organized Crimes, under which monetary claims are subject to confiscation.
 Examples of monetary claims confiscated include claims on deposits and claims for unpaid salaries, and claims for repayment of advances.
-In addition, since the confiscation of crime components and items provided for or used for criminal acts became possible by the partial amendment of the Act on Punishment of Organized Crimes in 2017, the cases included gold smuggling and gambling cases in which LEAs confiscated gold bullions and reserve funds as crime components of the cases.
+In addition, since the confiscation of crime components and items provided for or used for criminal acts became possible by the partial amendment of the Act on Punishment of Organized Crimes in 2017, the cases include gambling cases in which LEAs confiscated and reserve funds as criminal components of the cases.
 [Case 12] Temporary Restraining Order against criminal proceeds, etc. related to a violation of the Amusement Business Act

-A man managing a restaurant opened and operated a so-called "kyabakura" venue without permission.
-A Temporary Restraining Order was issued against the proceeds of the store, etc. for approximately 1.4 million yen in cash and claims for deposits, etc. of approximately 21.1 million yen obtained through violation of the Amusement Business Act.
-(Fukuoka, in March)
+A man managing a restaurant opened and operated an unlicensed adult entertainment shop.
+A Temporary Restraining Order was issued against claims for deposits, etc. of approximately 10.73 million yen obtained through violation of the Amusement Business Act.

+(Fukuoka, in February)

-[Case 13] Temporary Restraining Order against criminal proceeds, etc. from organized habitual gambling
+[Case 13] Temporary Restraining Order against criminal proceeds, etc. from running of a gambling place for the purpose of gain

-A man managing a casino and others opened an Internet gambling lounge to allow customers to gamble on baccarat.
-A Temporary Restraining Order was issued against the proceeds, etc. of approximately 158.6 million yen in cash obtained by operating a gambling site for profit.
+A group of unemployed men opened a gambling place to allow customers to gamble on a game called "baccarat" using playing cards.
+A Temporary Restraining Order was issued against the proceeds, etc. of approximately 55.46 million yen in total cash obtained by operating a gambling site for profit.

-(Metropolitan Police Department, in March)
+(Kanagawa, in May)